 Please take note of the following guidelines when visiting the HMAC field

-We are currently at Covid Level 2, we would appreciate it if you practiced many of the Level 2 guidelines when visiting the HMAC field.
+We are currently at Covid Level 1, however we would appreciate it if you still practiced many of the Level 2 guidelines when visiting the HMAC field.

 Therefore Covid Level 2 guidelines remain here for your information

 - Social Distancing rules apply.
 Maintain 2 metres separation

 - Anyone feeling unwell or with potential Covid-19 symptoms must stay away

 - You must be a current 2020-2021 member to resume flying

 - Everyone (includes visitors) must fill out the Contact Tracing Register in the Letter Box upon arrival at the field or Scan the QR Code.
 Please sanitise your hands immediately afterwards (THIS ITEM REMAINS IN PLACE UNDER LEVEL 1)